credit: Tom Harris Photography

 Artists-in-Residence

 The Nichols Tower Artists-in-Residence program was designed with extensive civic engagement with our partners and the larger community in mind.
 Each selected artist collaborates with area residents to explore social and civic engagement themes, public and community art, activism, urban studies, and urban agriculture.
-As our programming reflects community requests, our artists in residence also reflect the community’s self-expression.
-The residency provides three artists per year (two from Chicago and one selected by an international search) with studio space in the Nichols Tower and a platform for public participation.
-The artist in residence works with the community to develop creative solutions to local issues and build connections between people and the places they live.
+As our programming reflects community requests, our artists-in-residence also reflect the community’s self-expression.
+The residency provides three artists per year with studio space in the Nichols Tower and a platform for public participation.
+The artist-in-residence works with the community to develop creative solutions to local issues and build connections between people and the places they live.

 Current Artists-in-Residence